Who can access my credit report?

 - Companies or organizations with which you've initiated business

-Any time your credit report is viewed by one of the above, a “hard inquiry” gets recorded on your report.
+However, any time your credit report is viewed by one of these companies, a “hard inquiry” gets recorded on your report.
 Hard inquiries may lower your credit score.